Your Pinterest Views: Just a Vanity Number or An Important Number to Watch?

 Pro-Tip: Make sure your font isn’t too small!
 Some pins have too much font which makes them hard to read at a small size.
 Use a short title that gets right to the point.

 Pinterest views do go up and down constantly due the algorithm changes (every few weeks) and if you take even a little break away from Pinterest, than can have an impact and your views will drop dramatically.

 Just like in business, Pinterest has a slow season and a busy season.
 Typically it’s busier during the holidays.

 But remember, each business is also very unique, so learning the best strategies and then applying them to your business is the best way to get results.

 My advice?
 Don’t give up!
 You are capable of AMAZING THINGS!

-If you have a question about Pinterest, join my free Facebook Group: Pinterest Marketing where you can ask questions and connect with other bloggers, social media influencers, and online entrepreneurs.
+Feel free to join my FREE Facebook Group: The Creative Entrepreneurs Society where you can ask questions and connect with other bloggers, social media influencers, and online entrepreneurs.

 And if you are a Freelancer, a Virtual Assistant (or if you're thinking about offering your very own Start-a-Blog service to others as a way to monetize) I encourage you to join my community by downloading my FREE Discovery Call Checklist!

 It's a great way to organize your own skill set and start on the path toward offering Freelance Blogging Services to your very own clients!
 Stuck?
 I'll help you every step of the way.
 Join my Free Facebook Group!